British - Irish Botanical Expedition to Tasmania 2018

-The expedition will start out from Hobart and move around the island for around three and half weeks.
-On route the team will be collecting any viable seed, herbarium material and any DNA material required.
-All work will be carried out with Hobart Botanic Garden under their permits and any other collections will be under permits presented by the Australian Government
+The expedition started out from Hobart and moved around the island for around three and half weeks.
+On route the team collected any viable seed, herbarium material and DNA material.
+All work was carried out with Hobart Botanic Garden under their permits and any other collections were made under permits presented by the Australian Government

 You can visit the wild garden during normal garden opening hours.
 Please ask for details at Reception.